leetcode-python-java/leetcode-python-java/problems/0494-target-sum.md

 ```

 * This problem is quite difficult if you have not solved similar problems before.
 So before you start working on this question,
 it is recommended that you first work on another relatively simple question [416.
-Partition Equal Subset Sum](./0416-partition-equal-subset-sum.md) that is very similar to this one.
+Partition Equal Subset Sum](./0416-partition-equal-subset-sum.md) that is similar to this one.

 ## Thoughts
 * When we see a set of numbers being used once to obtain another number through some calculation (just like this question), we can consider this to be a `01 Knapsack Problem`.
-* `01 Knapsack Problem` which belongs to `Dynamic Programming`. `Dynamic programming` means that the answer to the current problem can be derived from the previous similar problem.
+* `01 Knapsack Problem` belongs to `Dynamic Programming`. `Dynamic programming` means that the answer to the current problem can be derived from the previous similar problem.
 Therefore, the `dp` array is used to record all the answers.
 * The core logic of the `01 Knapsack Problem` uses a two-dimensional `dp` array or a one-dimensional `dp` **rolling array**, first **traverses the items**, then **traverses the knapsack size**, then **reference the previous value corresponding to the size of current 'item'**.
 * There are many things to remember when using a two-dimensional `dp` array, and it is difficult to write it right at once during an interview, so I won't describe it here.